Samuel George

 Samuel George (c.
-1795 – September 24, 1873) was an Onondaga Indian chief, holding the title Hononwirehdonh, or "Great Wolf" for twenty-three years.
-He served in the War of 1812 and was a renowned healer and orator among Indians and whites.
-Modern-day historian Laurence Hauptman describes George as an Iroquoian conservative who supported traditional Iroquoian ceremonies, language, and land rights, but also allowed missionaries and schools on the reservation.
+1795 – September 24, 1873) was an Onondaga Royaner, holding the name Hononwirehdonh, or "Great Wolf" for twenty-three years.
+He served in the War of 1812 and was a renowned healer and orator among natives and settlers.
+Modern-day historian Laurence Hauptman describes George as an Iroquoian conservative who supported traditional Haudenosaunee ceremonies, language, and land rights, but also allowed missionaries and schools on the reservation.

 Early life

 George was born on the Buffalo Creek Reservation into the Wolf Clan of the Onondaga people.
 His physical appearance is described repeatedly in historical records, which historian Laurence Hauptman summarizes as a "thin, sinewy man with strongly marked features," conveying "athletic prowess and presence".
 Accounts note that George was well known for his running abilities and was a consistent victor in foot races.

 Service in the War of 1812

 George served on the American side during the War of 1812 in defense of the Niagara Frontier for at least three years, and was paid a $120 pension.
 During the war, George reportedly ran a round trip from American headquarters at Buffalo to the arsenal Canandaigua (a distance of 150 miles) in two days.

 Hauptman notes a gap in historical information about George after the War of 1812 until the mid 1840s, when George and his wife and five children moved to Onondaga.